stephenDyksen/shape-recognizer-iphone-app/README.md

 shapeRecognizer_iPhoneApp
 =========================
-Created by Stephen Dyksen (srd22) for CS Final Project
+Created by Stephen Dyksen (srd22) Artificial Intelligence

 May 8, 2013